-If contact with the owner is not made, an Abandoned Vehicle sticker should be placed on the vehicle, preferably drivers side window/windshield, and all 4 tires should be chalked.
+If contact with the owner is not made, an Abandoned Vehicle sticker should be placed on the vehicle, preferably drivers side window/windshield, and the department member should note the position of the valve stem on a particular tire of the vehicle.
+This information will be documented in their report.
 Even if contact is made, follow up will be needed to ensure removal.